 Please read the complete Manual carefully and make sure that you understand its contents.
 Please also carefully familiarise yourself with your Product before you start to use it.

 Help us to improve this manual.
 Please send your comments and suggestions to documentation@hiab.com

-This operator's manual is an Original Instruction and applies to cranes with serial number from:
+This operator's manual is an Original Instruction and applies to cranes with the control system SPACE X4 from serial number: